-As of December 31, 2015, capital levels at the Company and the Bank exceed all capital adequacy requirements under the Basel III Capital Rules on a fully phased-in basis.
-Based on the ratios presented above, capital levels as December 31, 2015 at the Company and the Bank exceed the minimum levels necessary to be considered "well capitalized".
+As of December 31, 2016, capital levels at the Company and the Bank exceed all capital adequacy requirements under the Basel III Capital Rules on a fully phased-in basis.
+Also, at December 31, 2016 and 2015, the most recent regulatory notifications categorize the Bank as well capitalized under the regulatory framework for prompt corrective action.